Have you ever heard of Syracuse salt potatoes? They're a regional favorite of upstate New York and a delicious discovery for this Vermonter!

 Instructions

-- Fill a large pot with 4 quarts of water, and pour in all of the salt.
-Bring the water to a boil.
+- Cover the potatoes with water (about 4 quarts of water) and pour in all of the salt.
+Stir the water until the salt is completely dissolved.

 TIna Guereschi